Food safety and food poisoning

 • investigate commercial food producers that may be linked to cases or outbreaks

-For more information please contact the Public Health & Regulation Team.
+For more information please contact the Environmental Health Team.
+See also:

-A food intolerance is not the same thing as a food allergy.
+• A food intolerance is when you have difficulty digesting certain foods or ingredients in food.
+It is not the same thing as a food allergy.

-To see how they differ and what causes food allergies please see:
+To see how they differ and what causes food allergies, see:

 Report a problem with food